Project Highlights Pictorial

 Registrants, licensees, and their employers are invited to submit photographs and project descriptions of engineering or geoscience projects for inclusion in this edition of Innovation.
 To be considered for inclusion, projects:

-- must be currently underway, or have been completed on or after the end of June 2020;
+- Must be currently underway, or have been completed on or after the end of June 2021;

-The deadline to submit project photos and accompanying descriptions is March 5, 2021.
+The deadline to submit project photos and accompanying descriptions is 11:59 PM Pacific Time on March 1, 2022.
 Late submissions will not be considered.

 - Submissions can include a project description and list of participants, up to combined 150 words.
 Submissions with a relatively short list of participants are usually more interesting and engaging.